 Romney can definitely benefit from an overseas tour: Voters are fixated on unemployment and the stalled recovery, so it's unlikely that Romney will hit a home run with this trip, says Teresa Walsh at U.S. News & World Report.
 However, the former Massachusetts governor "has little foreign policy experience," and he needs to prove he can hold his own on the world stage.
-"An international trip could be a chance to paint himself as a more well-rounded candidate" who can talk about more than just jobs, jobs, jobs — even if that is what voters care about most."Is a foreign policy tour a smart move for Mitt Romney?"
+"An international trip could be a chance to paint himself as a more well-rounded candidate" who can talk about more than just jobs, jobs, jobs — even if that is what voters care about most.

 Mitt can't afford not to go: Romney has been hit recently with a "stream of articles questioning his foreign policy heft," says Ron Kampeas at JTA.
 He has to push back.
 Given Obama's history of tensions with Israeli Prime Minister Benjamin Netanyahu, an Israel trip is a great way to prove that Romney would be a better friend to this key ally, and help Romney shore up support with foreign policy hawks and Israel-friendly evangelicals, "two constituencies whose wariness have dogged his campaign."